Art Terms and Definitions — H

 Highlight

-An area of intense brightness that reflects the most light.
-A technique used in art to direct attention or to emphasize through the use of pigment or color.
+The area on an object where the light hits most directly, creating the brightest spot in a drawing or painting.
+This technique is used to direct attention or to emphasize through the use of pigment or color.

 Historical Paintings (or History Paintings)